paladique/Workshop-DataInAzure/README.md

 #### Set up MySQL database in the Cloud Shell

-1. Connect to MySQL with the following command replace the `servername` and `adminname` with the values in the overview of MySQL.
+6. Connect to MySQL with the following command replace the `servername` and `adminname` with the values in the overview of MySQL:

 `mysql -h servername.mysql.database.azure.com -u adminname@servername -p`